JonZeolla/Configs/apple/productivity/README.md

     1. Require password immediately after sleep or screen saver begins ([details](https://support.apple.com/kb/PH18669?locale=en_US))
     1. Uncheck "Displays have separate spaces" ([details](http://www.imore.com/how-span-window-between-two-displays-mavericks))
 1. Install the latest version of `eapol_test`:
-    1. Check `http://w1.fi/releases/` for the latest version of the `wpa_supplicant-x.y.tar.gz` and update the below commands if there is a new release.
+    1. Check `http://w1.fi/releases/` for the latest version of the `wpa_supplicant-x.y.tar.gz` and update the below commands if there is a new release (This is why it's not automated in `setup.sh`).
     1. Run the following.
     ```
     mkdir ~/src ~/bin ~/etc